 I think maybe Nick got annoyed the 3rd time I exclaimed “Hey!
 You can almost sort of see snow up there on the peak!
 Maybe?
 Oh… maybe not.”

 The usually windy Ross Lake was dead calm.
 Zero wind.
 As we paddled, I found myself wondering what was lurking in the smoky lake.
 Nessie?
 Shit.

 The wind never came.
 And we never saw the North Cascades.
 We spent a night camped on the shore of Ross Lake but bailed on our Sunday camp, deciding we’d come back again when we could actually see the mountains and maybe not get lung cancer.
 We even paddled right up to the Desolation Peak trailhead.

 “Farewell, Desolation, thou hast seen me well … All I want is an ice cream cone.” – Jake Kerouac

 We paddled off Ross Lake, left the flamingo floaties of Hozomeen behind, and got ice cream at DQ.

-Disappointing for sure, but sometimes the most memorable adventures are the ones that go totally south.
-It was pretty surreal paddling along Ross Lake in the thick smoke, seeing dazzling red sunsets and a blood red moon, the lake eerily smooth like glass all weekend.
+Disappointing for sure, but it was pretty surreal paddling along Ross Lake in the thick smoke, seeing dazzling red sunsets and a blood red moon, the lake eerily smooth like glass all weekend.
 We still laughed, kayaked about 20 miles in 2 days, explored some amazing coves with epic waterfalls, drank beers, and had a great time.

 Desolation, I will be back.